Esther Perel: Career

-Perel is Jewish and is married to Jack Saul, Assistant Professor of Clinical Population and Family Health at Columbia University Mailman School of Public Health, with whom she has two sons, Adam and Noam.
-She is fluent in nine languages: English, French, German, Hebrew, Italian, Portuguese, Spanish, Dutch, and Yiddish.

 Ideas

+Expectations

 Perel argues that, due to trends such as the secularization of Western society, the rise of individualism, and the societal "mandate" for personal happiness, the expectations for romantic relationships are higher than ever:Never before have our expectations of marriage taken on such epic proportions.
 We still want everything the traditional family was meant to provide—security, children, property, and respectability—but now we also want our partner to love us, to desire us, to be interested in us.
-We should be best friends, trusted confidants, and passionate lovers to boot.She also notes the ideals of modern marriage are often contradictory: "We want our chosen one to offer stability, safety, predictability, and dependability—all the anchoring experiences.
-And we want that very same person to supply awe, mystery, adventure, and risk."
-Perel calls for a more open and honest discussion of monogamy to reconcile this conflict between the erotic and the domestic.
+We should be best friends, trusted confidants, and passionate lovers to boot.

 Podcasts

 Perel is the host of two podcasts: Where Should We Begin? and How's Work?